The U.S. State Department is warning Americans not to travel to 50+ countries across the globe.

 What should I do to avoid contamination in airports?

-Basic hygiene and self care will keep prevent most colds and flus — including Coronavirus.
-If you’re traveling: wash your hands, avoid touching your face, and cough into your elbow instead of your hands.
+Thorough hygiene and self care will keep prevent most colds and flus — including Coronavirus.
+If you absolutely have to travel, the CDC recommends: avoiding contract with sick people, avoid touching your eyes, nose or mouth with unwashed hands, wash your hands, use hand sanitizer, and cough into your elbow instead of your hands.
+If you are coughing, immunocompromised, or a chronic face-toucher, investing in a face mask may be worth it.